jonathanharrell/cjarellano-v2/content/posts/editing-12-hot-tips-for-video-editors.md

 ## 6. Find the forward momentum

-If you are creating a slow and languid rhythm on purpose (i.e., for a dramatic short narrative or a contemplative experimental film), take care to ensure that slow burn silences are suspenseful and evocative, not boring or inert.
+If you are creating a languid rhythm on purpose (i.e., for a dramatic short narrative or a contemplative experimental film), take care to ensure that slow-burn silences are suspenseful and evocative, not boring or inert.
 Does the complexity of the image demand that we continue to investigate it?
-Does the music, sound design, or dialogue help to sustain the image at length?
+Does the music, sound design, or dialogue help sustain the image at length?
 Even in slow-burn projects, find the forward momentum.

 ## 7. When it comes to the 180-degree rule, film is theatre